juncture-digital/juncture-digital.github.io/_docs/component/image.md

 In this example a GitHub hosted image is used and the `gh:` short-hand prefix is used in the `src` property.
 The image is hosted in the `juncture-digital.github.io` repository in the `juncture-digital` GitHub account.
 It is in the `main` branch and is located at the `docs/components/monument-valley.jpg` path.
 The full `src` value is `gh:juncture-digital/juncture-digital.github.io/main/docs/components/monument-valley.jpg`.

-In this example the positioning properties `medium` and `center` are used to display the image in the center of the window at 50% of the window width.
+In this example the positioning attributes `medium` and `center` are used to display the image in the center of the window at 50% of the window width.
 The `shadow` class is also set to add a subtle box shadow effect to the component.

 ```juncture
 `image src=gh:juncture-digital/juncture-digital.github.io/main/docs/components/monument-valley.jpg .medium .center .shadow`